LowTEMP 2.0

 Nations

-Training on Low Temperature District Heating in the Baltic Sea Region
+Training courses on low-temperature district heating in the Baltic Sea region

-In “LowTEMP 2.0”, 11 partners and 42 associated organisations from local, regional and national authorities, district heating suppliers, energy agencies, research institutions and associations in nine countries in the Baltic Sea region continued their work on the results of the main LowTEMP project (duration: 2017–2020) to develop them further with a focus on training and capacity building.
-The training package, which was developed during LowTEMP, was adapted to the national and local characteristics of the nine participating countries and translated into the partner languages.
-These adaptations take into account the legal framework, the stakeholder landscape and the respective country-specific funding frameworks.
-Additionally, different district heating topics based on the training package are now available as an e-learning programme which is accessible on the LowTEMP project website for all interested parties.
-The training material was used in a series of seminars which were organized in the participating countries during the project lifetime and beyond.
+In “LowTEMP 2.0”, 11 partners and 42 associated organizations from local, regional and national authorities, district heating suppliers, energy agencies, research institutions and associations in nine countries in the Baltic Sea region worked together.
+It built on and further developed the results of the main LowTEMP project (duration 2017 – 2020) in the area of capacity building and training.
+The seminar program from LowTEMP was adapted to the national and local characteristics of the nine participating countries.
+In addition to linguistic adaptation, this also included taking into account the legal framework, the stakeholder landscape and the respective country-specific funding frameworks.
+At the same time, various training contents on the topic of district heating were also made available outside of face-to-face or virtual training events through the development of an e-learning program.
+These digital teaching materials are available to all interested stakeholders on the LowTEMP project website.
+The individual project partners held several seminars in their countries during the project period and beyond.

 Goals

-The aim of the LowTEMP 2.0 project was to strengthen and expand capacity building on low-temperature district heating networks in the Baltic Sea Region.
-With the knowledge transfer in the field of sustainable and efficient energy supply systems, the project aimed to contribute to the reduction of energy consumption and greenhouse gas emissions in the Baltic Sea region.
+The aim of the LowTEMP 2.0 project was to strengthen and expand capacity building for low-temperature district heating networks in the Baltic Sea region.
+With the transfer of knowledge on the topics of sustainable and efficient energy supply systems, the project contributes to reducing energy consumption and greenhouse gas emissions in the Baltic Sea region.

-aconium developed, coordinated and submitted the funding application.
-As a full project partner, aconium was responsible for the development of the e-learning courses.
-All three courses have also been translated into German by aconium.
-Herewith, three comprehensive courses in English and German on sustainable heat supply and district heating are available free of charge.
+The aconium GmbH was responsible for the project development, preparation and submission of the funding application on behalf of the partnership.
+As a project partner in LowTEMP 2.0, aconium GmbH was responsible for the creation of the e-learning courses, among other things.
+All three courses were also translated into German by aconium.
+This means that three comprehensive courses in English and German on sustainable heat supply and district heating are now available free of charge.

 Lead Partner:

-Institute of Fluid-flow Machinery, Polish Academy of Sciences
+Institute of Fluid Mechanics, Polish Academy of Sciences

 • Project development and application